CeliaShu1024/Computer-Graphics-Final-Project/README.md

-OP# Computer-Graphics-Final-Project
+# Computer-Graphics-Final-Project
 This is a course final project of computer graphics.
-I used Visual-Studio + GLUT to complete generating models.
+I used `Visual-Studio` + `GLUT` to complete generating models.

 ## Output Results of This Project
 ![output result](https://github.com/LizLewis1024/Computer-Graphics-Final-Project/blob/main/result.png)